Creating a React-based Chess Game with WASM Bots in TypeScript

 The Game Engine

-I used a TypeScript type-definiton that was provided by DefinitelyTyped for the library but noticed an issue in how it was defining the constructor.
+I used a TypeScript type-definition that was provided by DefinitelyTyped for the library but noticed an issue in how it was defining the constructor.
 Thanks to Yarn 2 patches I was able to include a diff within my repository that resolved this issue, until it is fixed upstream.

 import Chess from 'chess.js';